You are here

 • Build support from stakeholders and residents for the new directions of the area.

 The City kicked off the project with the City Council on January 27, 2014.
 The project is guided by an advisory committee comprised of various community members who are meeting throughout 2014.
 A technical committee with staff from various agencies is also providing input and guidance.

 There have been and will continue to be numerous opportunities for public input throughout the year.
 There was a survey sent out in March which garnered 487 responses, a three-day storefront studio and associated community workshops were held in April with nearly 150 participants.

 The Existing Conditions report was presented to the City Council on April 14, 2014.
 A progress report memo and presentation with draft recommendations and concepts was presented to the Council and Planning Commission in a joint meeting on July 7, 2014.

 Two walking tours were held in August, with more than 40 people participating.
-There will also be an open house in the fall along with a virtual online open house.
+There was an open house in October with nearly 100 participants.

-A draft plan will be reviewed by the City Council before the end of 2014.
+The City Council reviewed the plan in December 2014.
 Any required regulatory changes are expected in early 2015.